amae — a Japanese word for the comfort of trusted care

 The journey of parenting (and caregiving in all its forms) is full of emotional ups and downs.

-And sometimes, the tools you’ve always relied on just stop working.
+And sometimes, the tools you’ve always relied on don’t feel so supportive.

-If any of the following feels familiar, you’re in the right place:
+If any of the following feels familiar, I have tailored support that can create a shift in feeling stuck.

 • You’re constantly scrolling for answers, trying to find the “right” approach—but even when something resonates, it’s hard to apply it in the moment.

-• You want support—but it’s hard to trust someone will really get the complexity of your role.
+• You want support—but it’s hard to trust that someone will really get the complexity of your all that you carry.

-Whether you're a parent, a professional caregiver, or someone holding both roles at once, you deserve support that honors the work you're doing—and tends to the parts of you that are showing up to do it.
+Whether you're a parent, a professional caregiver, or someone holding both roles at once, you deserve support that honors the work you're doing and tends to the parts that need care and relief.

 Together, we’ll explore:

-• How to shift your inner dialogue and respond to your own anxiety with more clarity and kindness
+• How to shift your inner dialogue and respond to your own tension with more clarity and kindness

 • New rhythms of care—for yourself, your relationships, and the people you're showing up for